 Key Findings

-The one EXIT case (Thiel) involves an individual who already holds NZ citizenship and has publicly sought to leave US jurisdiction.
+The one EXIT case (Thiel) is grounded in his own public record: he obtained New Zealand citizenship and has publicly described wanting to exit US jurisdiction.

 The "Civilization Premium" works: US capital markets, courts, infrastructure, and talent are worth more than the tax differential in 7 of 8 cases.

-The Taylor Swift MIXED case shows the one real vulnerability: high-earning creatives with globally portable careers face a 2-year break-even — but brand and fan-base retention is a material non-tax factor.
+The Taylor Swift MIXED case is the one model vulnerability: high-earning creatives with globally portable careers show a ~2-year break-even — but brand and fan-base retention are material non-tax factors the model does not price.

 Mark-to-market exit tax is the structural key.
 Without it, break-even collapses to 0–2 years for several scenarios.